SamBkamp/Aladdin/README.md

 ## Chat Commands
 - by default the bot accepts the command `!credits` from twitch chat, You can add commands to the bot by using the `addcmd` function as mentioned in the Commands section.
+- The bot also ships with the !vanish command.
+This times the calling user out for 1 second, which removes their last couple of messages.
+This doesn't work if the invoking user has mod previliges

 ## Support